Giving Statements

 codesigns.png

-Mobile UI designs:
+Mobile UI designs

 The biggest challenge I faced was working with a fixed deadline.
 As we had told our customers in advance that we would have this feature in the market by the beginning of quarter 3, we had to cut back on certain requirements to ensure we met our deadline.

-To ensure that we launched our feature on time, I collaborated regularly with key stakeholders to make sure appropriate discussions were had where we needed to cut back on scope and that we were all moving in the same direction.
+I collaborated regularly with key stakeholders to make sure appropriate discussions were made when we needed to cut back on scope.
+Examples of where we had to compromise included:

 • Pausing on adding other communication methods for church givers to know they’ve received their tax statement